VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/platform-driver/global-override-specification.rst

     * Time duration over which override behavior is applicable - If the time duration is negative, then the override condition is applied indefinitely.

-    * Optional `revert-to-fail-safe-state` flag - If the flag is set, the master driver shall set all the set points falling under the override condition to its default state/value immediately.
+    * Optional `revert-to-fail-safe-state` flag - If the flag is set, the platform driver shall set all the set points falling under the override condition to its default state/value immediately.
 This is to ensure that the devices are in fail-safe state when the override/lock feature is removed.
 If the flag is not set, the device state/value is untouched.